ThomasNewton03/ThomasNewton03.github.io/_pages/about.md

 #  image_circular: false # crops the image to make it circular
 #  more_info: >

-news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

-In BodyElectric, we will develop a radical new form of haptics using electrical stimulation of the skin to transform our ability to incorporate tactile feedback into everyday products, to create richer interactive experiences, with lower environmental cost.
+In BodyElectric, we will develop a radical new form of haptics using electrical stimulation of the skin to **transform our ability to incorporate tactile feedback into everyday products, to create richer interactive experiences, with lower environmental cost.**